Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: Introduction

-We show that call-by-value algebraic $\lambda$-calculi simulate call-by-name ones and {\em vice versa} by extending the continuation passing style (CPS)~\cite{PlotkinTCS75} to the algebraic case.
+Our contribution in this paper is first to introduce the four canonical languages related to the original languages $\olin$ and $\oalg$, and then to show the relation between $\olin$ and $\oalg$, by proving the simulation of all these languages.
+We show that call-by-value algebraic $\lambda$-calculi simulate call-by-name ones and {\em vice versa} by extending the continuation passing style (CPS) translation~\cite{PlotkinTCS75} to the algebraic case.
 We also provide simulations between algebraic equality and algebraic reduction in both directions.
 The simulations we prove are summed up in Figure~\ref{fig:relation}.
-The solid arrows stand for theorems that do not require confluence in their hypothesis whereas the dashed arrows stands for theorems that do.
+The solid arrows stand for theorems that do not require confluence or normalisation in their hypothesis whereas the dotted arrows stand for theorems requiring confluence, and the dashed arrows for theorems requiring strong normalisation.
+The star in $\oalg$ and $\olin$ means that the languages do not allow reduction under $\lambda$.